push-protocol/push-sdk/packages/restapi/README.md

 ## Rules Object Description

-The rules object consists of two main sections: `groupAccess` and `chattingAccess`, both of which contain conditions to manage access and permissions within a chat application.
+The rules object consists of two main sections: `groupAccess` and `chatAccess`, both of which contain conditions to manage access and permissions within a chat application.
 These conditions may involve different criteria related to token holdings or guild membership.

 ### Conditions